-13.4.2 Mapping a Package/Class Hierarchy into a Single File (Nonstructured Entity)
+13.4.2 Single File Mapping of a Package/Class Hierarchy

 When mapping a package or class-hierarchy to a file (e.g. the file A.mo), that file shall only define a single class A with a name matching the name of the nonstructured entity.
 In a file hierarchy the files shall have the extension .mo.